 My Allery family have Celtic roots with connections in England and Wales.
 I am married to a Scot, and his McCulloch family have connections in Scotland.
 To date I have not found any links to clan members in Ireland; but that may unfold as I do my family history research.

-I created the Digital Storytelling Online course this year to help others to create their stories.
+I created the Digital Storytelling Online course in 2019 to help others to create their stories.
 This was developed in response to requests for digital storytelling learning in local communities, and here is their feedback:

 Pauline Wilson: I really enjoyed this course and was able to create a complete digital story through this process.
 There was an amazing range of resources!

 Kathleen Zarubin: Excellent!
 Fantastic overview of the process and the requirements.
 Great information and examples included!”

 You may wish to complete this Online Quiz to see if this type of learning is right for you!

 If your appetite is whetted, you can now view the first set of lessons free and decide then if you wish to enrol in the whole course.
 The DST Online course is accessible here!